peterampazzo/dtu-02805-website/src/content/network.md

 The same is done for the nodes, if a genre appears more often the weight of the node will increase.

 Once the network is created, it is possible to divide it into partitions.
-By evaluating the wordclouds of the genre names for each partition, we can detect an overall genre or family genre for the partition that embraces the motive of the wordcloud and thereby detect which genre/partition an artist belongs to.
+By evaluating the word clouds of the genre names for each partition, we can detect an overall genre or family genre for the partition that embraces the motive of the word cloud and thereby detect which genre/partition an artist belongs to.